bvz2000/use/README.md

    - There is no limit to the number of these [path-prepend] sections you may create, nor any limit to the number of paths you may prepend in any single section.
 - **path-postpend-PATH_VARIABLE**: (Optional).
   - This works identically to the path-prepend sections, but any paths you include will be appended to the end of the path variables instead of being prepended to the beginning.
-- **use-scripts**: (Optional).
-  - This is a simple list of scripts to call during the use process.
-  - These scripts may be any executable file (not simply limited to shell scripts).
-  - There is no limitation to what these scripts may do, but for security purposes they must be owned by root and only writable by root (this requirement may be modified by changing some constants in the use.py code - see below).
-  - Scripts will be sourced, not run, so they may affect the status of the current shell.
-- **unuse-scripts**: (Optional).
-  - Like the use-scripts, this is a list of executables to call when running the unuse command.
-The same permissions requirements apply.
-- **use-cmds**: (Optional).
+- **use-shell-cmds**: (Optional).
   - This is a simple list of single line shell commands to execute during the use command.
   - Be aware that in this section, no security checks are done.
-There is no good way to offer bullet proof security and allow the free-form running of arbitrary commands.
-If security is an issue, limit yourself to the use-scripts section above.
+There is no good way to offer bulletproof security and allow the free-form running of arbitrary commands.
-- **unuse-cmds**: (Optional).
+- **unuse-shell-cmds**: (Optional).
   - Identical to the use-cmds section, except these commands are executed during the unuse process.

 #
 ### Built in Variables

-Use packages have access to a number of built in variables.
+Use packages have access to a number of built-in variables.

 - USE_PKG_PATH
   - This is the path to the directory that contains the use package itself.